 “Consent” means any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.

 Fax +49 611 58019-22

-The representatives of the controller are the managing directors, Dr. Frank Neuhausen and Dragan Dekic.
+The representative of the controller is the managing director Dr. Frank Neuhausen.

 You can contact our data protection officer using the email address datenschutz (at) water-and-more [punkt] de or by sending a letter to our postal address marked for the attention of “der Datenschutzbeauftragte” [data protection officer].